 Sometimes, the flight crew will make an announcement or put your family in a “nut free” zone if you let them know before you board.
 We’ve been on flights with Air Canada and WestJet before when announcements were made before take-off informing us of passengers with severe nut allergies.

 Our family doctor kindly reminded us that the way we travel will change a bit but there’s nothing to worry about.
 “Be careful, not fearful” were his exact words.
-With a bit of planning and careful research, travelling with kids with food allergies is possible.
+With a bit of planning and careful research, traveling and cruising with kids with food allergies is possible.

 Allergy Eats – List of allergy friendly restaurants around the US.
 Also available as a smartphone app